algorithmiaio/dev-center/_pages/data/googlecloudstorage.md

 {% endhighlight %}

+The above examples work when accessing data from a local script or app code.
+If you're writing an algorithm and accessing a data source from inside the algorithm, create the client without an API Key parameter: `client = Algorithmia.client()`
+{: .notice-info}

-If you're working with an algorithm that takes a file or directory as input from the Data API, you can also provide it a file or directory from one of your data sources:
+If you're calling an algorithm that takes a file or directory as input from the Data API, you can also provide it a file or directory from one of your data sources:

 {% highlight python %}
 algo.pipeJson({'inputFile':'gs+unique_label://Algorithmia/test_data.csv'})
 {% endhighlight %}

-**NOTE:** If you call an algorithm it can only access your data source.
+**NOTE:** If you call an algorithm it can only access your own data sources.
 This means that it is NOT possible for an algorithm to read data from your Google Cloud Storage and write that data to an account controlled by an another algorithm author.
 Algorithms do NOT have direct access to any credentials associated with your data sources, and can only access data from a data source using the Algorithmia API.

 ## Data Source Routes and Data API Routes